 PARISH OFFICE HAS MOVED FOR RENOVATION Continuing with the Capital Campaign, the Parish Office Building is scheduled to be renovated next.
 The main office has been moved to our new temporary location at 1915 S Edgewood St. If stairs are not an issue, please use back gated entrance next to rectory.
 Unfortunately, the temporary office is not completely accessible so please call before dropping by if this is an issue so we can find a way to accommodate you.
 We expect to be back in the regular office space shortly after the first of the new year.
 Through this month’s transition office operations will continue, but we ask that you contact us by phone and email rather than drop by.
 Please continue to use the regular parish mailing address to send mail: 2700 19th St S, Arlington VA 22204.

 OLQP Weekly Moment

-Join the parish community on Monday11:19am to reflect on the topic of Unity.
+Join the parish community on Tuesday 11:41 am to reflect on the topic of Command.
 There is no time requirement for your reflection and no virtual meeting to join.
 Wherever you are, whatever you are doing, please pause for your reflection knowing you are with others from the OLQP community.